AMBER

 LUSTER

 Ambers clarity ranges from transparent to opaque and it has a resinous luster.
-Most amber specimens have pockets of air bubbles and various other inclusions.
+Most specimens have pockets of air bubbles and various other inclusions.
 Pyrite impurities can sometimes give amber a bluish color.
-Many varieties of amber have a very cloudy clarity caused by many tiny bubbles; these stones are known as bone amber.
+Many varieties have a very cloudy clarity caused by many tiny bubbles; these stones are known as bone amber.
 The most valuable amber stones are those that contain insects, plants, or pyrite inclusions.

 CHEMICAL COMPOUND